 6 Registration process

+6.1 Process for H.248-specific SDP registrations

 Fundamentally, IANA registrations should be based on IETF Standards Track RFCs, particularly in the case of technologies owned by the IETF, such as SDP.
 The ITU-T could, but should not bypass the IETF in the case of SDP related registrations with IANA.
 The ultimate goal of unambiguous protocol semantics implies a single instance, which reviews and coordinates registration requests with IANA.
 Figure 1 summarizes the principle process followed by ITU-T Study Group 16 with respect to IANA registration requests originated by ITU-T H.248 protocol: